Written by on . Last updated March 14th, 2025.

 Roughly 450 thousand people exposed to shaking

-The highest earthquake impact level for this earthquake is IV, which corresponds with light shaking and likely no damage.
-Roughly 240 people are expected to be exposed to this level.
-Intensity level III was experienced by the majority of people (around 400 thousand).
+Light shaking and likely no damage may have been experienced by an estimated 0 people.
+At IV, it is the highest MMI level this earthquake has caused.
+Intensity level III was experienced by the majority of people (around 380 thousand).
 In their region, weak shaking and probably no damage can be expected.

 People MMI Level Shaking Damage